Actor-manager: History

 The first actor-managers, such as Robert Browne, appeared in the late 16th century, to be followed by another Robert Browne (no relation) and George Jolly in the 17th century.
 In the 18th century, actor-managers such as Colley Cibber and David Garrick gained prominence.
-The system of actor-management generally produced high standards of performance, as demonstrated by such 19th-century actors as William Macready, Charles Wyndham, Henry Irving, Frank Benson and Herbert Beerbohm Tree, by husband-wife teams such as Squire Bancroft and Effie Bancroft, Frank Wyatt and Violet Melnotte, William Hunter Kendal and Madge Robertson Kendal and Thomas and Priscilla German Reed, and by women stars, such as Lucia Elizabeth Vestris, Selina Dolaro, Evelyn Millard, Sarah Bernhardt, Sarah Thorne, Gertrude Kingston, Emily Soldene, Laura Keene and Lydia Thompson, among many others.
+The system of actor-management generally produced high standards of performance, as demonstrated by such 19th-century actors as William Macready, Charles Wyndham, Henry Irving, Frank Benson and Herbert Beerbohm Tree, by husband-wife teams such as Squire Bancroft and Effie Bancroft, Frank Wyatt and Violet Melnotte, William Hunter Kendal and Madge Robertson Kendal and Thomas and Priscilla German Reed, and by women stars, such as Lucia Elizabeth Vestris, Lucy Escott, Selina Dolaro, Evelyn Millard, Sarah Bernhardt, Sarah Thorne, Gertrude Kingston, Emily Soldene, Laura Keene and Lydia Thompson, among many others.

 In the 19th century, the negative reputation of actors was largely reversed, and acting became an honored, popular profession and art.
 The rise of the actor as celebrity provided the transition, as audiences flocked to their favorite "stars."
 A new role emerged for the actor-managers who formed their own companies and controlled the actors, the production, and the financing.
 When successful, they built up a permanent clientele that flocked to their productions.
 They could enlarge their audience by going on tour across the country, performing a repertoire of well-known plays, such as Shakespeare.
 The newspapers, private clubs, pubs and coffee shops rang with lively debates palming the relative merits of the stars of their productions.
 Henry Irving (1838–1905) was the most successful of the British actor-managers.
 Irving was renowned for his Shakespearean roles, and for such innovations as turning out the house lights so that attention could focus more on the stage and less on the audience.
 His company toured across Britain, as well as Europe and the United States, demonstrating the power of star actors and celebrated roles to attract enthusiastic audiences.
 His knighthood in 1895 indicated full acceptance into the higher circles of British society.

 The 19th-century repertoire usually consisted of a combination of the works of Shakespeare, popular melodramas, and new dramas, comedies or musical theatre works.
 The era of the actor-manager was geared to star performances, such as Irving's role in the 1871 play The Bells.